BjoernSchotte/commerce-dev-environment/README.md

  * Git
  * Composer

+### Contributing

 Let us know if you miss something.
 Feel free to open pull requests for further improving this package.

+### Acknowledgements

+A big thanks goes to the creators of the [Piwik Dev Environment](https://github.com/piwik/piwik-dev-environment) who inspired this package.